Chef Mitchell preparing Strawberry Cheesecake Cookies

 Flavor Balance

-Too Salty: If they taste too salty, consider reducing the amount of salt in the next batch.
+Too Salty: If too salty, ensure you're using unsalted butter and check the salt measurement in the recipe.

 Fresh ingredients for Strawberry Cheesecake Cookies